FelipeAtGA/Unit-Collector/readme.md

 The player scores every time he/she catch an object, as well as when he/she goes up one level.
 Score history is saved so that players can see the top player.

-Link to game in bitballom: http://bartender-matilda-70734.bitballoon.com/
+Link to game on bitballom: http://bartender-matilda-70734.bitballoon.com/

 ![project1 screenshot image](https://git.generalassemb.ly/FelipeAtGA/Project-1---Game/blob/master/test/project1_game_homepageImage.png)